Vision: Growing Healthy Habits

 Visit the Enchanted Garden and experience nature with Explorer Packs for families.
 Each pack contains a seasonal self-guided activity and supplies.
 Available at the Children’s Research Desk.

 Try out Explorer Packs, available for check out for use in our Enchanted Garden.
-Each season a new theme is introduced, and packs include a self-guided activity that would invite participants to use their senses, to explore the garden and report their discoveries in words and or pictures.
+Each garden season a new theme is introduce.
+Packs include a self-guided activity that invites participants to use their senses, to explore the garden and report their discoveries in words and or pictures.

-The garden is a community-based teaching garden and we are thankful for the partnership and support of so many organizations and individuals that have collaborated with HCLS.
+The Enchanted Garden is a community-based teaching garden and we are thankful for the partnership and support of many organizations and individuals that have collaborated with HCLS.

 University of Maryland Extension Master Gardeners volunteer hundreds of hours to support our youth classes and to maintain our garden.
 Master Gardeners host Ask A Master Gardener and Compost Demonstrations during the growing season.
 Check out our class calendar for times and dates.

 Garden Clubs from Howard County donate funds, volunteer in youth garden classes and help plan and plant new garden beds.